ApuBhowmick/Concept-of-Data-Science/README.md

 ## Branches

 This repository contains two branches:
-- `main`: Contains the final version of the code and results from Group Member 1.
+- `main`: Contains the final version of the code from both members and results from Group Member 1.
 - `Update-branch`: Contains the benchmarking results and code updates from Group Member 2.

 ## Repository Structure